Ben Bartlett: Screen music

-Bartlett first came into prominence with his score for Walking with Dinosaurs in 1999, for which he won a BAFTA in 2000 and was nominated for a Primetime Emmy Award in the same year.
-Bartlett has received several other award nominations including an Ivor Novello nomination for his score for BBC Scotland's TV Film: Fiona's Story, and several RTS nominations for his music for screen including the film The Mark Of Cain directed by the award-winning Marc Munden.
+Bartlett first came into prominence with his score for Walking with Dinosaurs in 1999, for which he won a British Academy Television Craft Award in 2000 and was nominated for a Primetime Emmy Award in the same year.
+Bartlett has received several other award nominations including an Ivor Novello nomination for his score for BBC Scotland's TV film Fiona's Story, and several RTS nominations for his music for screen including the film The Mark Of Cain directed by Marc Munden.

-Ben Bartlett is also known for his much loved music to the highly popular long running ITV Series Vera, airing to audiences in excess of 6 million, starring Brenda Blethyn.
-Recently Bartlett's music has been heard on the Sky 1 hit series Stan Lee's Lucky Man; the ITV series The Loch, as well as the critically acclaimed Kudos production for Sky Atlantic: The Tunnel starring Stephen Dillane and Clémence Poésy.
-Bartlett has also worked with Ray Winstone on the ITV Drama The Trials Of Jimmy Rose directed by Adrian Shergold, with whom Bartlett also collaborated on the 3-part TV epic He Kills Coppers based on the Jake Arnot novel.
+Bartlett is also known for his music to the ITV Series Vera, airing to audiences in excess of 6 million.
+Bartlett's music has been heard on the Sky 1 hit series Stan Lee's Lucky Man; the ITV series The Loch, as well as the Kudos production for Sky Atlantic, The Tunnel.
+Bartlett has also worked on the ITV drama The Trials Of Jimmy Rose directed by Adrian Shergold, with whom Bartlett also collaborated on the 3-part TV epic He Kills Coppers based on the Jake Arnot novel.